 In order to properly examine the significance of these recent developments, it is necessary to begin by defining some key concepts.
 The NTTRs are an example of social media metrics; a relatively new approach to market research and audience measurement that utilises large quantities of data generated by social media activity.
 Social media metrics, in turn, can be considered part of the emerging science and industry of Big Data.
-Though the precise definition of Big Data is the subject of ongoing scholarly debate (boyd and Crawford, 2012; Kitchin, 2014; Kitchin and McArdle, 2016; Manovich, 2012), in her pioneering study of the role within the media industries, Martha L. Stone offers a broad but useful working definition, describing it as ‘an umbrella term for a variety of strategies and tactics that involve massive data sets, and technologies that make sense out of these mindboggling reams of data’ (2014: 2).
+Though the precise definition of Big Data is the subject of ongoing scholarly debate (boyd and Crawford, 2012; Kitchin, 2014; Kitchin and McArdle, 2016; Manovich, 2012), in her pioneering study of the its role within the media industries, Martha L. Stone offers a broad but useful working definition of Big Data, describing it as ‘an umbrella term for a variety of strategies and tactics that involve massive data sets, and technologies that make sense out of these mindboggling reams of data’ (2014: 2).
+Whilst many definitions of Big Data have focused on volume as its defining feature, Rob Kitchin has produced a more nuanced definition in which he notes that ‘Big Data is characterized by being generated continuously, seeking to be exhaustive and fine-grained in scope, and flexible and scalable in its production’ (2014: 2).
+In many respects, Kitchin’s definition recalls one of the earliest attempts to describe this phenomena, namely Doug Laney’s (2001) “Three Vs” of Big Data which identified volume, variety and velocity as its key features.
+Of course, data has always played an important role in the television industry, particularly in relation to ratings and market research, but the volume, variety and velocity of Big Data clearly marks it as distinct from earlier forms of “small(er) data”.
+For instance, data generated through Twitter is enormous in size (volume), is produced in real-time (velocity), and is comprised of a range of different data types such as text, URLs, geographical location, date published, and retweet count (variety).
+As such, the developments discussed throughout this article, such as the NTTRs, constitute a marked departure from earlier audience measurement practices and therefore have significant implications for how the television industry operates.

 Over the past decade or so, Big Data has been utilised by, and subsequently shaped, a number of different fields including finance, retail, healthcare, and policing amongst many others.
 Yet as the introduction of the NTTRs indicates, Big Data is also making significant inroads within the entertainment industries.
-This move has been driven by a number of factors, including the proliferation of viewer-related data generated directly through services such as Netflix and the BBC iPlayer or indirectly through platforms such as Twitter, Facebook or Telfie (formerly GetGlue the increasing fragmentation of the television audience has forced market researchers and the ratings industry to develop more innovative and effective ways to accurately measure viewers and their increasingly diverse viewing habits.
+This move has been driven by a number of factors, including the proliferation of viewer-related data generated directly through services such as Netflix and the BBC iPlayer or indirectly through platforms such as Twitter, Facebook or Telfie (formerly GetGlue).
+Thus, Big Data in the context of the television industry refers to a range of data types and sources, though it is the latter of these (“indirect data”) that will be the primary focus of this article, in part because of the limited availability of “direct data”.
+The volume, variety and velocity of data described here, coupled with the increasing fragmentation of the television audience has therefore forced market researchers and the ratings industry to develop more innovative and effective ways to accurately measure viewers and their increasingly diverse viewing habits.